Pnayiturik/todo/README.md

 A simple web-based Todo App that allows users to manage their tasks.
 ## How to access my app
--Make sure Docker is installed on your machine.
+1.Make sure Docker is installed on your machine.
--Pull the Docker image: docker pull pnayiturik/todo-app.
+2.Pull the Docker image: docker pull pnayiturik/todo-app.
--Run a container using the image: docker run -p 8080:80  pnayiturik/todo-app .
+3.Run a container using the image: docker run -p 8080:80  pnayiturik/todo-app .
--Open your web browser and go to http://localhost:8080 to view the application running inside the Docker container.
+4.Open your web browser and go to http://localhost:8080 to view the application running inside the Docker container.
 ## Usage
 1. Add a new task:
 - Enter the task name in the input field.